 - Problems sleeping

-- Over-the-counter pain medicine, such as aspirin, ibuprofen
+- Over the counter pain medicine, such as ibuprofen

-- Topical pain medicine—creams or patches that are put on the skin
+- Topical pain medicine, such as creams, gels, or patches that are put on the skin

 - Prescription pain relievers